jkile/readme-generator/READMETEST.md

 # Dependencies
   No dependencies
 # Tests
-  No tests
+  no tests
 # Usage
-  Use as you please
+  use as you please
 # Contributing
-  Just give credit I suppose
+  ask nicely
 # Questions
   Please direct questions to No email present